-The center also houses a glass blowing shop called The Hot Shop, gift shop, and beautiful event space.
+The arts center also houses a glass blowing shop called The Hot Shop, gift shop, and beautiful event space.
+The Hot Shop is a glass shop where you and stop in for a class on glass blowing.
+This glass ornament shown below is just one of the many things made there.
 Call ahead or visit them online to see if they are offering any classes or workshops doing your time in Gulf Beach.
 It’s a new experience and one that will leave you with a souvenir you made yourself.

-Other Great Things to Do in Gulf Shores
+Other Fun Things to Do in Gulf Shores

 Fort Morgan is a National Historic Landmark and was significant during the Civil War’s Battle of Mobile Bay.
 Located just west of Gulf Shores on Mobile Point, the fort is a great stop for families to tour and learn about the site.
 During the summer months, sign up for one of the guided daily tours given by a historian dressed in period attire.